asterios-technologies/c2pluscal/README.md

 ## License

-Developed as part of a five-month internship at Asterios Technologies, subsidiary of Safran Electronics and Defense LICENSE ?
+Developed as part of a five-month internship at Asterios Technologies, subsidiary of Safran Electronics and Defense.
+(LICENSE ?)

 📄 **Full documentation available in [`doc/`](./doc/)**.